anytizer/locatronics.cs/readme.md

 ## Info
+ - It is a standalone application.
  - The software does not need electronics, wiring and Arduino at the moment.
- - It is a standalone application.
- - You can still DIY Electronics and wire the LEDs based on the output of search results.
+ - You can still DIY Electronics and wire the LEDs based on the output of the search results.